manstis/ansible-ai-connect-operator/README.md

 resources:
   - config/default

-# Set the image tags to match the git version from above
+# Set the operator name, if necessary, and the new tag to be installed.
 images:
   - name: quay.io/ansible/ansible-ai-connect-operator
     newTag: 0.0.1